| fmply {fplyr} | R Documentation |

 applies a function to each block of the file; the function should return a

-s, each of which is written to a different
+list of m data.tables, each of which is written to a different

 output file.
 Optionally, the function can return a list of m + 1,

-where the first m elements are data.table
+where the first m elements are data.tables and are written

-to the output files, while the last element is returned as in flply()
+to the output files, while the last element is returned as in flply().

 Usage